RS485 Device Configuration Guide

 Uplink Data: Displays the data payload format that will be sent to the server, based on the configuration above.

-Figure 1: Add a moisture polling task
+Figure 1: Add moisture polling task

-Figure 1: Add an EC polling task
+Figure 1: Add EC polling task

 Figure 1: Created polling tasksThe RAK2470 WisNode Serial Prime has one channel used for both the RS485 communication with the sensor, and in the setup procedure.
 This is why you cannot see the requested data (polled data) from the sensor during setup.